matthewstokeley/js-local-store/README.md

 #### Collection Manager API Methods

 `create`
-create a 'collection' or a new table or object within the current database.
+Create a 'collection' or a new table or object within the current database.

 ---
 `update`
-update an existing collection. accepts a `string` and a `data object`
+Update an existing collection. accepts a `string` and an `object`

 ---
 `delete`
-delete a collection. accepts a `string`
+Delete a collection. accepts a `string`

 ---
 `findAll`
-return all collections in a database
+Return all collections in a database

 ---
 `findCollectionByName`
-a kind of wonky method that suggests you use a `name` attribute in collection objects
+A kind of wonky method / alias that suggests you use a `name` attribute in collection objects

 ---